What Just Happened? Robertson alumni to discuss election results at Speaker Series event on Nov. 5

 The 2020 presidential election will be discussed and studied as one of, if not the most, historic election in the history of the United States.
 Join the Robertson School for a discussion with expert journalists to review how the COVID-19 pandemic, racial protests, a high unemployment rate, economic uncertainty, identity politics, and political behavior shaped the 2020 presidential election, as well as the aftermath in what is likely to remain an unsettled political landscape.

-You can view the livestream via a Zoom webinar at the time of the event.
 Please register in advance.
 You will also be able to view the live stream on the Robertson School's Facebook page at the time of the event.

 The following Robertson School alumni will participate in the panel: